-Your voucher expires one year after it is awarded at Set! or Go!
-Demo Day.
+Your voucher expires one year after it is awarded at the conclusion of Phase 1: Concept.
 All voucher work must be completed by that date.
+The majority of the Voucher work should be completed by the Phase 2: Make submission deadline.